d4rken-org/bluemusic/PRIVACY_POLICY.md

 Anonymous device information may be collected for automatic crash reporting (see [Automatic crash reports](#automatic-crash-reports)).

+My underlying privacy princicple is the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).

-Just send a quick mail to support@darken.eu if you have further questions.
+Send a quick mail to support@darken.eu if you have further questions.

 ## Automatic crash reports
-The app uses "Bugsnag" for automatic crash reports: https://www.bugsnag.com/
+The app uses "Bugsnag" for automatic crash reports:

+https://www.bugsnag.com/

-Bugsnags privacy policy can be found here: https://docs.bugsnag.com/legal/privacy-policy/
+Bugsnags privacy policy can be found here:

+https://docs.bugsnag.com/legal/privacy-policy/

 Crash reports may contain device and app related information.